How Do You Use Neem Oil On Houseplants?

 There’s nothing worse than going to water a prized plant only to find it’s infested with bugs.

-There are fewer houseplant pests than what you might find in your garden, but these indoor plant pests tend to be highly aggressive.
+There are fewer houseplant pests than you might find in your garden, but these indoor plants tend to be highly aggressive.

 Neem oil for house plantsPin